elpop/ga_cli/README.md

     ```
     ./qr_to_ga_cli.pl export_accounts_sample.jpg
     ```

     This program generate a file called "ga_cli.conf", is a perl hash definition with the information of your accounts.
+JPG and PNG formats are supported.

+    You can process multiple images when Google Authenticator make more than one QR:

+    ```
+    ./qr_to_ga_cli.pl qr_one.jpg qr_two.jpg ...
+    ```

     The file show the account or accounts info: